custom-start-page/template/README.md

 1. Download a ZIP of this repository and use that as the base template for your startpage
 2. Run NPM install
 3. Open a terminal in the `./src` directory
-4. Run `node ../node_modules/custom-start-page-server/` to start the server
+4. Run `node ../node_modules/custom-start-page-tool/dist/index.js server` to start the server
 5. Navigate to the URL which your terminal prints out to view your startpage

 ### Custom Start Page requirements